-Pierre Fortier's mother, his three brothers, and his sister-in-law attended the hearing.
+Pierre Fortier's mother, two of his brothers, and his sister-in-law attended the hearing.
 Chief Deputy District Attorney Jonathan Raven attended the hearing on behalf of the Yolo County District Attorney along with Christine Ward of the ICAN Crime Victim Assistance foundation.
-In a statement to the commissioners, Norbert Fortier urged the commissioners to deny parole and stated "we die a little bit ourselves each day without Pierre."

-The hearing lasted five hours.
-After deliberating for an hour, the commissioners found that Rigsby was not suitable for parole because of the commitment offense, his prior criminality, his unstable social history, and his poor record while in prison including his gang affiliation.
-They did add that he had made excellent progress in the last four years.
-He will not be eligible for another parole hearing until 2018.
+The hearing lasted nearly five hours.
+After deliberating for over an hour, the commissioners found that Rigsby was not suitable for parole because of the commitment offense, his prior criminality, his unstable social history, and his poor record while in prison including his gang affiliation.
+They did add that he had made excellent progress in the last six years.
+Commissioners denied Rigsby parole for an additional three years.